felbinger/AdminGuide/docs/20_installation.md

 ```

 ## Setup SSH Keys
-SSH keys are a fundamental for secure connection to your server.
+SSH keys are a fundamental for secure connections to your server.

 ### Create SSH Keys
 If you don't already have an SSH Key it is recommended to create one: